 The overarching message of this year’s theme, ‘If you Connect it, Protect it,’ dives into the importance of keeping connected devices safe and secure from outside influence.
 More than ever before, connected devices have been woven into society as an integral part of how people communicate and access services essential to their well being.
-Data collected from these devices can detail highly specific information about a person or the college which can be exploited by bad actors for their personal gain.
+Data collected from these devices can detail highly specific information about a person or the University which can be exploited by bad actors for their personal gain.

 Every individual should own their role in protecting their information and securing their systems and devices.
 There are many steps individuals can take to enhance their cybersecurity without requiring a significant investment or the help of an information security professional.
 Below, NCSA highlights eight tips you can put into action now:

 - LOCK DOWN YOUR LOGIN Make a long, unique passphrase.
 Length trumps complexity.
 A strong passphrase is a sentence that is at least 12 characters long.
 Focus on positive sentences or phrases that you like to think about and are easy to rememberUse 2-factor authentication or multi-factor authentication (like biometrics, security keys or a unique, one-time code through an app on your mobile device) whenever offered.

 - WHEN IN DOUBT, THROW IT OUT Links in email, tweets, texts, posts, social media messages and online advertising are the easiest way for cyber criminals to get your sensitive information.
 Be wary of clicking on links or downloading anything that comes from a stranger or that you were not expecting.
 Essentially, just don’t trust links.